openedx/codejail/README.rst

 Limitations
 -----------

-* If codejail or AppArmor is not configured properly, codejail will default to running code insecurely (no sandboxing).
+* If codejail or AppArmor is not configured properly, codejail may default to running code insecurely (no sandboxing).
 It is not secure by default.
   Projects integrating codejail should consider including a runtime test suite that checks for proper confinement at startup before untrusted inputs are